CyberTodd/SCS-C02-AWS-Security-Specialty/AWS.md

 - You can **limit session duration** (as short as 15 minutes) and even enforce **MFA at assume-role time**.
 - If credentials are compromised, the **short lifetime greatly reduces blast radius**.

+### IAM Policies

+- They control access to KMS keys

+### Security Groups

+- Security Groups are stateful, meaning that if you allow inbound traffic, the return is automatically allowed
+- It's best practice to explicitly define both inbound and outbound rules for better control
+- Default security groups may allow all outbound traffic, but you should adjust them as needed to minimize risks

 ---

 ### 🔐 **AWS Key Management Service (KMS)**